tarunk42/Tracker-App/README.md

 To run the project:

 - Clone the repository.
 [Copy this](https://github.com/tarunk42/Tracker-App.git)
 - Run `expo install` in the root directory.
-This will install all depemdencies.
+This will install all dependencies.
 - Run `expo start` to run the expo server.

 ### App ScreenShots: